 In the independent clause, it is followed by two verb phrases.
 The verb phrase already is a crowded market requires it to be a pronoun, whose antecedent is textbook industry.
 The second verb phrase, has been tough for changes to occur, requires it to be an expletive.
 But it can’t be both things at once.

 |While the textbook industry is ripe for innovation, it already is a crowded market not hospitable to change.|

 In the third sentence of the following excerpt, a single it functions both as a pronoun (with cork as the antecedent) for the first half of the compound predicate (was startlingly light to the touch) and as an expletive for the second half of the compound predicate (felt as if I were running my fingers through beach sand on a planet with a lesser gravitational pull than Earth’s).

 |In a hangar-size room, sacks containing ground-up cork, imported from Portugal, were massed in rows.
 One sack was open, and I reached in for a handful of cork.
 It was startlingly light to the touch, and felt as if I were running my fingers through beach sand on a planet with a lesser gravitational pull than Earth’s.
 (New Yorker)|

 |It was startlingly light to the touch, and I felt as if I were running my fingers through beach sand on a planet with a lesser gravitational pull than Earth’s.|

-This online and unabridged version of The Gotham Grammarian is provided as a complimentary resource.
+This online and unabridged version of The Gotham Grammarian as a work-in-progress is provided as a complimentary resource.
 To support this project, please consider purchasing the paperback or other Calamari Archive books.